JoshuaKGoldberg/Goldblog/content/blog/full-time-open-source/index.md

 My last day at Codecademy will be January 28th, 2022.
 I'm taking February partially off to relax, then fully starting in March I'll be dedicating work time to contributing to open source software projects.

+> Skip down to [What is open source software?](http://localhost:8000/full-time-open-source/#what-is-open-source-software-oss) below if you don't know what that all means.

 <small style="display:block;margin-bottom:2rem;text-align:center;">
 <img alt="Spongebob suavely backing out of a room with the caption 'So Long!'" src="./so-long.gif" />
 <div>[<a aria-label="Spongebob gif source" href="https://giphy.com/gifs/spongebob-squarepants-leave-smooth-48FhEMYGWji8">source</a>]</div>
 </small>

-> Skip down to [What is open source software?](http://localhost:8000/full-time-open-source/#what-is-open-source-software-oss) below if you don't know what that means.

 ## Why Be an Open Source Maintainer?

 ### Because it's fun

 My dream since I've learned to code was to spend my days working on interesting projects and growing myself as a developer.
-I'm doing this because I want to and I've accumulated enough financial stability -seven years of overpaid tech work and a spouse with great medical insurance- to not worry about not making any money pursuing my passion.
+I'm doing this because I want to and I've accumulated enough financial stability to not worry about not making money while pursuing my passion.

 ### Because it's good for me